(Disclosure: Some of the links below may be affiliate links)

 Now, I am not a security expert by any means.
 But I am a computer scientist, and I have had several security courses.
 This knowledge makes me more security-aware than most people.
 I want to share some simple tips that could significantly improve the security of your personal finances!

 In this article, you will find 12 Tips to Secure Your Online Personal Finances!
 If you follow them all, your online personal finances will be much more secure!

 The most important thing you can do to secure your online personal finances is to use very long passwords!

-For password, length matters!
+For passwords, length matters!
 The time when passwords were eight or ten characters long is over.
 You need to use very long passwords.
 Generally, most online services will have a limit on the length of passwords.
-You should use a password as long as they allow.
+You should use a password as long as allowed.

 A password such as Iamaverylngpasswrdthatalmstnbdyculdguess is much better than 1@#Ç[¬982.
-The latter can be cracked in less than a day by any computer these days.
-But it would take a century to crack the first one.
+The latter can be cracked in less than a day by any computer.
+But it would take a century to break the first one.
 Note that I omitted all the o characters from the password.
-While the password made of dictionary words would still take very long to crack, the other one is almost impossible to crack.
+While the password made of dictionary words would still take very long to crack, the other is almost impossible.

 It takes much longer to crack a long password than a complex one.
-This is why some websites do not even allow special characters anymore.
-This does not mean you should not try to make it a bit complex!
-A long and complex password is still a great thing!
+This fact is why some websites do not even allow special characters anymore.
+Of course, you should still try to make it a bit complex!
+A long and complex password is always a great thing!

 Longer passwords beat complex passwords!

 2. Avoid Simple Passwords